testmycode/tmc-intellij/README.md

 * add new configuratino by clicking the `+` icon at top left and choose Plugin.
 * you might want to name the configuration as "Plugin" or something like that, but otherwise the default settings should be fine.
 * press OK to finish and run the plugin.

-* a new window for IntelliJ IDEA will open up and the Plugin will be active in that window so you can test out the TMC functions as you wish.
+A new window for IntelliJ IDEA will open up and the Plugin will be active in that window so you can test out the TMC functions as you wish.